nss-nightclass-projects/exercise-vault/MODULES_sandwhich.md

 + The ability to select multiple, or zero, choices for each section (such as turkey _and_ bacon, or "no meat")
 + An empty DOM element into which the final sandwich order and its cost will be inserted

 The ingredient choices should be stored as JS objects that contain the ingredients as keys and their cost as the value. `{"turkey": 0.90, "bacon": 1.50}`.
-Each set of ingredients should start off in a json file and get read into the appropriate js file.

 Make sure the ingredient objects cannot be accessed by the other modules except through an accessor (getter) method.